TheHive-Project/TheHiveDocs/installation/build-guide.md

 __EOF
 ```

 Your repository is ready for use.
-You can install ElasticSearch with:
+You can install Elasticsearch with:
 ```
 sudo yum -y install elasticsearch
 ```